duncanc19/notes/angular.md

 ### Services

 Services can just be general JS classes, they don't need decorators or anything.
 This allows you to create modules of code which can be reused across the application.
 Angular has service packages, e.g. Http, FormBuilder, Router.
 This also makes it much easier to unit test, because you can easily mock the services.
 To create your own service, it should have the naming convention of name.service.ts.
-It needs to be added to the import statements in app.module.ts and you can add a providers property to the NgModule decorator.

 ```js
 export class MediaItemService {